A 100-Year-Old Spa: Why You Should Visit Arkansas Hot Springs

 She said goodbye to Latoya and was introduced to Lena, her masseuse.

-“I love massage, but as much as I was looking forward to it, I was a little doubtful that she could work out the entire body in 20 minutes.
-Lena, however, was able to work my anterior and posterior muscles, ending with a tapping technique similar to a sharp blow to the body in karate,” Tamara said.
+“I love massage, but as much as I was looking forward to it, I was a little doubtful that she could work the whole body in 20 minutes.
+Lena, however, was able to work my front and back muscles, finishing with a tapping technique similar to a sharp karate blow to the body,” Tamara said.

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New York.